Green function of the P\"{o}schl-Teller potential: The P o schl-Teller Green function

 To test the validity of our analytical formula, we now compare it against numerical integration of the homogenous part of the differential equation~\eqref{eq:RWZeq} with the P\"{o}schl-Teller potential.
 Using Eq.~\eqref{eq:LeaverStrangeFormula}, we see that $\psi(x,t) = G(x, \bar x, t)$ if we specify the initial conditions at $t=0$:

 We wrote a simple code to numerically solve the differential equation in time-domain~\eqref{eq:RWZeq} using the fourth-order Runge-Kutta scheme.
 The function $\psi$ is evaluated on a discretized grid, using a fourth-order stencil to compute spatial derivatives.
-Spatial boundary conditions are ingoing at the left and outgoing at the right, with polynomial interpolation to generate ghost points.
-The delta functions are regularized using a gaussian $\delta(x-\bar x) \rightarrow (2 \pi \sigma^2)^{-1/2} e^{-(x-\bar x)^2/(2 \sigma^2)} $, with $\sigma = 0.2$.
+Spatial boundary conditions are ingoing at the left and outgoing at the right ($\partial_t \psi \pm \partial_x \psi = 0$), with ghost points (needed to compute the second order spatial derivative) ensuring that the boundary conditions are obeyed.
+The delta functions are mollified using a gaussian $\delta(x-\bar x) \rightarrow (2 \pi \sigma^2)^{-1/2} e^{-(x-\bar x)^2/(2 \sigma^2)} $, with $\sigma = 0.8$.

-In Figure~\ref{fig:GF_comparison} we show the comparison of the numerical integration with initial data given in~\eqref{eq:BCGreen} and our analytical prediction for two kind of perturbations $\bar x$ situated at the ISCO ($\bar x = 3.69)$ and far from the maximum of the potential ($\bar x = 40$).
+In Figure~\ref{fig:GF_comparison} we show the comparison of the numerical integration with initial data given in~\eqref{eq:BCGreen} and our analytical prediction for two kind of perturbations $\bar x$ situated at the Innermost Stable Circular Orbit (ISCO) of \sch spacetime ($\bar x = 3.69)$ and far from the maximum of the potential ($\bar x = 40$).
 We observe a nearly perfect agreement between the numerical and analytical result when the number of terms in the sums~(\ref{eq:GQNM},\ref{eq:GI}) are large enough.
 However, we also learn an important fact: while the QNM sum in Eq.~\eqref{eq:GQNM} converges quickly at the ringdown start time $t=x + |\bar x|$, the additional mode sum in the early times Green function~\eqref{eq:GI} converges very slowly at that precise time.
 This can be seen from Figure~\ref{fig:GF_comparison} as a divergence in the analytical Green function for times slightly before $t=x + |\bar x|$, while there is no such divergence slightly after $t=x + |\bar x|$.
 The divergence is confined to be closer and closer to the ringdown start time if we increase the number of terms in the sum~\eqref{eq:GI}.
-From the analytic formula~\eqref{eq:GI}, one can check that for large $x$ and $\bar x$ the sum converges like $\sum_k (-1)^k/k$.
+From the analytic formula~\eqref{eq:GI}, one can check that for large $x$ and $\bar x$ the sum converges like $\sum_k (-1)^k/k$, so quite slowly.
+This convergence does not seem to change much if we vary $\bar x$.
 This unfortunately means that the additional exponentially growing modes that we found in Eq.~\eqref{eq:GI} do not enjoy the universality of QNM frequencies: fitting a waveform by adding a few of these modes is not doable in practice.

 Notice that Ref.~\cite{Szpak:2004sf} found very similar additional modes emerging before the ringdown start time for an exponential potential, however in this case the sum was quickly convergent and the Green function was approximated by the lowest-lying mode.
 It would be interesting to understand the origin of this discrepancy and more generally which class of potentials have an additional mode sum that is quickly convergent, but this is out of scope of this work.
 We now turn to the task of computing the waveform of a point-particle plunging into a BH using the analytical formula~\eqref{eq:totGreen} for the Green function.